AcnodeLabs/AlgeSDK/README.md

 Download Platform-Tools (platform-tools_r22-windows) from google Repository (see wget entry in setup-deps) Change line containing zipalign version number as per the installed directrory in build-andrroid.bat make sure ANT_HOME is set also

+#Known Issues

+Opened On 04 Sept 19 detected in planets app -- If there are 9 tga's there should be 8 alx', cannot use the same alx even if its identical